MrEVandG/dum-language/DOCUMENTATION.md

 ## Comments

 Comments in DUM are typed using a double forward slash `//`.
-Every character until a newline character is found is considered a comment and will not be evaluated.
+Every character until a newline symbol (`\r` or `\n`) is found is considered a comment and will not be evaluated.

 ## Strict mode examples and errors

 ### Math

 - Dividing by zero will error rather than return NaN
-- Running numeric operations on non-numeric values will error, even with strict mode off.
+- Running numeric operations on non-numeric values will error, even with strict mode off. (other than string concatinations)

 ### Native Functions

-- Native functions such as `evaluate`, `evalFile`, and `readFile` can all be affected by strict mode (primarily just to run evalFile in strict mode).
+- Native functions such as `evaluate` and `evalFile` will run the code in strict mode, even if the code doesn't contain "strict on". (this can be turned off)

 Now that you understand how strict mode works, it is recommended to use as it may better your code/cause it to break less often.
 This can be achieved by simply adding the follwoing to the top of your code.